Top Mistakes During Impotence Treatment – Medication for better Results

 • Whether it should be taken with food

-Some once-daily medications work best when taken in the morning, while others are more effective at night.
-For example, statins (cholesterol medications) often work better when taken in the evening because the body produces more cholesterol at night.
+Some once-daily medications work best in the morning, while others are more effective at night.
+For example, statins (cholesterol medications) often work better in the evening because the body produces more cholesterol at night.

 Does once a day mean every 24 hours?
 Generally, yes, but with some flexibility.
-Most once-daily medications are designed to maintain effective levels in your system throughout a 24-hour period.
+Most once-daily medications are designed to maintain adequate levels in your system throughout 24 hours.

 Every 8 Hours Medication Schedule